Clifra-Jones/Meraki-API/README.md

 Same as above, just make a directory called Meraki-API in one of the above folders and unzip the file into thagt directory.

 USAGE

-API Access must be anbledon your Meraki Dashboard.
+API Access must be enabled on your Meraki Dashboard.

 You will need to have a Meraki API key.
 You gan get your key by logging into your Meraki Dashboard, go to your profile and generate your API key.
-Save this key ina safe place.
+Save this key in a safe place.

 Once you have your API key you need to obtain the Organization ID for the Organizations you have access to.
 You can do this with the GetMerakiOrganizations function.